-Rotation: William S. Middleton MD Memorial Veterans Hospital
+Location: William S. Middleton MD Memorial Veterans Hospital - VA Urology Service

-Attendings: Kyle Richards, MD; Sara Best, MD; Daniel H. Williams, IV, MD; Daniel Shapiro, MD
+Attendings: Kyle Richards, MD; Sara Best, MD; Daniel H. Williams, IV, MD; Daniel Shapiro, MD, Michael Risk, MD, PhD

 Description: The PGY2 resident spends four months at the VA Hospital, which consists of two separate two-month rotations.
 During these rotations, residents gain experience in the unique healthcare system of the Veteran's Administration with care of a highly select population of predominantly elderly men with multiple co-morbidities.
 The resident gains skills in patient management from initial clinical evaluation, diagnosis, and workup, through appropriate surgical and medical management, to completion of follow-up postoperative care with long-term management.
-In this process, the resident works with their senior resident (PGY4) and staff attendings to counsel patients and their families to achieve full understanding of their urologic disorder, the treatment options, benefits, side effects and risks of each treatment option and the anticipated long-term course.
-They are appropriately supervised for each patient by the senior resident and urologic faculty assigned to clinic.
+In this process, the resident works with the senior resident (PGY4) and staff attendings to counsel patients and their families to achieve full understanding of their urologic disorder, the treatment options, benefits, side effects and risks of each treatment option and the anticipated long-term course.
+The PGY2 resident is appropriately supervised for each patient by the senior resident and urologic faculty assigned to clinic.
 They perform minor procedures in clinic under direct supervision and observation by the urologic faculty.
 They spend three days in clinic and two days in the operating room and minor procedure area.
 They share junior call, once every 4th weekend, with the UWHC junior residents.
 The VA resident practices laparoscopic and robotic simulation skills on lap and robotic trainers.